-Table D-3 describes the codes that can be read back over the GP-IB in response to the TEST? query initiates a self test of the supply.
+Table D-3 describes the codes that can be read back over the GP-IB in response to the TEST? query.
+The TEST? query initiates a self test of the supply.

-Table D-I. Power-On Self Test Error Message
+Table D-1.
+Power-On Self Test Error Messages